Skip to main content

 2. Modify the code in the code editor

-3. Click the 'Save and Deploy' button to complete the deployment
+3. Click "Save and Install Dependencies" to complete the deployment

 Online Function Code Editing